baileyparker/phf-compilers-tests/README.md

 The second command will run the test harness against the `./sc` compiler.
-If you can't run your compiler with `./sc` from the current directory you can pass in the `SC` environment variable to let the tests know where your compiler is:
+If you can't run your compiler with `./sc` from the current directory you can add the `--sc` argument to let the test harness know where your compiler is:

 ```
-$ SC=../../path/to/my/sc ./integration_tests/bin/run_harness
+$ ./integration_tests/bin/run_harness --sc ../../path/to/my/sc
 ```

 For convenience, I recommend adding a target to your `Makefile` to run this: